-Self-Publishing vs. Traditional Publishing: Which one is a Better Choice?
+Self-Publishing vs. Traditional Publishing: Which is a Better Choice for you?

 When you are ready with a book and ready to get it for the world to read, there is still confusion regarding which route to choose for publication.
 You are still not sure whether to self-publish your book or go with traditional publication.
 You needn’t worry.
 Self-publishing vs. traditional publishing is a continuing debate among everyone in the publishing industry.

 The article will try to shed light on both and the pros and cons of self-publishing vs. traditional publishing.
 Before we dive into it, let us look at both these routes of publishing to have clarity.

 Self-publishing a book means paying a self- publishing house a certain sum of money to publish your book.
 The money paid usually includes the creation, marketing, and distribution of your book.

 Thanks to the invention of the Gutenberg Press in the 15th century, most authors fund publishing their own books.
 Still, it was not until the existence of eBooks and Amazon, the domination of indie authors became possible.

 Self-Publishing gives the author 100% control.
 You are the boss when you choose self-publishing since all the decisions regarding editing, formatting, and book design is your own.